Mariano Abril y Ostalo

-Mariano Abril y Ostalo (May 25, 1861 − December, 5 1935) was a Puerto Rican politician.
-He served as a member of the Senate of Puerto Rico from 1917 to 1920.
+Mariano Abril y Ostalo (1861–1935) was a Puerto Rican politician, historian, journalist, and poet.
+Abril served as a member of the Senate and as the Official Historian of Puerto Rico.

 Early years and work

-Mariano Abril y Ostalo was born on May 25, 1861 in San Juan, Puerto Rico.
+Mariano Abril y Ostalo was born on 25 May 1861 in San Juan, Captaincy General of Puerto Rico (present-day, Puerto Rico).

 During his youth, he worked as a notary clerk while writing for El Palenque de la Juventud under the pseudonym of "Florete".
 In 1888, he founded La Linterna, a magazine that was censored by the government.
 He then worked for El Clamor del País, a San Juan political newspaper.
 He also collaborated for La Democracia, another newspaper which he ended up directing in 1895.

 Exile in Europe

 In 1896, after attacking the government in his newspaper, he was convicted to prison by a War Council.
 However, he fled to France where he stayed for a while.
 He then moved to Madrid, where he was detained and jailed for several months.
 After receiving a pardon from the Ministry of Overseas, Don Antonio Cánovas del Castillo, he remained in Madrid for three years collaborating for the newspapers El Globo, Heraldo de Madrid, and El Liberal.